 EBITDA and Recurring Net Income

-Transredes’ pro-rata EBITDA is projected to reach approximately US$7??? million in year 2000, an increase of ????%.
-The growth in pro-rata EBITDA is expected to continue at a compounded annual average rate of 30.9%.
+Transredes’s pro-rata EBITDA including pro-rata share of EBITDA from subsidiaries is projected to reach approximately US$765.6 million in year 2000, an increase of 38%.
+The growth in pro-rata EBITDA is expected to continue at a compounded annual average rate of 25.9%.